Articles in this section

 What is an SMSF?

-An SMSF is simply a private super fund run by its members.
-It allows you to take direct control of your super investments, rather than entrusting them to a professional fund manager.
+A self‑managed superannuation fund (SMSF) is a private superannuation fund that is established and managed by its members.
+This structure allows members to exercise direct control over their superannuation investments, rather than relying on a professional fund manager.

 Was this article helpful?